Zoll-e/dummy-co/README.md

 - React (Vite)
 - Tailwind

+## Disclaimer

+I've tried to keep my approach simple, so I didn’t use popular libraries like TanStack Query or set up a monorepo.

 ## Assignment

 - [x] Use https://dummyjson.com for dummy JSON data.
 Use a section of your choosing under “Top Resources” to fetch and display.